Vikteris/FileBrowser/README.md

 3. Go to "localhost" and open "/FileBrowser" directory. **Notice!** AMPP software have to be working.
 This App allows you to open your computer "localhost";
 ---------------------------------------

-##### There are some bugs,that have to be fixed in a future. //This is the first version of this project//.This is 1.1 version with some fixed bugs.
+##### There are some bugs,that have to be fixed in a future.
+This is 1.1 version with some fixed bugs.

 ### Author: [Viktoras Jonutis](https://github.com/Vikteris?tab=repositories)